Where do we go from here?

 14i.
 Arco, Idaho

 14ii.
-You shoot guns and drink beer with a right-wing conspiracy theorist and believe for a brief moment that there must be some possible avenue towards reconciliation and understanding across the political divide in the United States.
+You shoot guns and drink beer with a right-wing conspiracy theorist and believe for a brief moment that there must be some possible avenue towards reconciliation across the political divide in the United States.

 14iii.
 You are now unsure if you believe in those things.